 Paljasjärvi - A Project of National Significance

-Paljasjärvi is a potential ore deposit (3½ km long) of national significance, capable of producing highly sought-after premium grade iron concentrate products, located 80km from pelletisers, industry, community and infrastructure in Kiruna, Sweden.
-Maiden JORC resource drill program and slurry pipeline field survey scheduled for June through August 2019.
+Paljasjärvi is an exploration target of national significance, capable of producing highly sought-after premium grade iron concentrate products, located 80km from pelletisers, industry, community and infrastructure in Kiruna, Sweden.

 - Premium grade 69% Fe concentrate confirmed from metallurgical test work.

 - +20 year production potential identified by geometry of magnetic feature.

 - Paljasjärvi was identified through early airborne magnetic survey completed by Swedish Geological Survey.

 - Ground magnetic survey completed by A. Johnson & Co between 1959-1961.

 - Drill tested by A. Johnson & Co in 1963.

 - Ground magnetic survey completed by Kiruna Iron AB in 2011 over part of the project.

 - Re-assay of drill core (from 1963) and metallurgical test work completed by Kiruna Iron AB in 2012.